Find Affordable College Courses

 Columbus, OH

 Out of the 9 schools in the Great Lakes Region that were part of this year’s ranking, Franklin University landed the # 4 spot on the list.
-Franklin University is a moderately-sized private not-for-profit school located in the city of Columbus.
+Franklin University is a medium-sized private not-for-profit school located in the city of Columbus.

 While working on their degree, design majors at Franklin University accumulate an average of around $43,242 in student debt.